Property valuation

 External valuation

-To assure the valuation, external valuations were obtained from three independent valuation companies: Cushman and Wakefield, Forum Fastighetsekonomi and Newsec Advice.
-The external valuations cover nine properties and are equivalent to 43 per cent of the internally assessed fair value, and the corresponding figures at the mid-year were 37 per cent.
+During the year, external valuations were obtained from three independent valuation firms: Cushman & Wakefield, Forum Fastighetsekonomi, and Newsec Advisory.
+The external valuations as of December 31, 2025, cover 9 properties and correspond to 39 per cent of the internally assessed market value.
+The corresponding share at mid-year was 33 per cent.
+The selection of properties was based on representing different property categories, locations, and technical and building standards.

-The external valuation companies set a fair value of SEK 21.9 billion.
-Hufvudstaden's internal valuation of the same properties was SEK 21.3 billion.
-The internal valuations thus concur well with the external valuations.
+The external valuation firms reported a market value of SEK 19.8 billion.
+Hufvudstaden’s internal valuation of the same properties amounts to SEK 19.0 billion.
+The internal valuations thus correspond well with the external valuations.